alexcraig777/pythy/docs/issues.rst

   because it encourages writing thin C wrappers instead of using what's already there.

+  I think the original purpose of the prefix was to allow some functions in the header file not to be wrapped.
+We can add a directive for this kind of private function.

 * There should be a clean way to handle byte arrays that contain the zero byte.
 By default, ``ctypes`` assumes byte arrays are null-terminated, but if you're, e.g., reading memory, you probably want to be able to return a byte array containg a zero byte from C to Python.

+  Maybe there can be a new directive that gives the length in bytes of an array as an expression of other function parameters.

 * Currently a lot of my interface functions return strings that it expects Python to parse (for example, to return info on stack frames,